Skip to main content

 Overview

-AI operations can fail due to factors outside your code—infrastructure issues, network problems, or service limitations.
+Agentic operations can fail due to factors outside your code — infrastructure issues, network problems, or service limitations.
 These operational errors originate from the platform or external services, not from your application logic or the agent’s decisions.
 Common operational errors include:

-• Inference errors: When the AI model fails to respond
+• Inference errors: When the underlying model fails to respond

 • Network/API errors: Connection failures, rate limits